wallix/awless/README.md

 Awless allows for easy resource creation with your cloud provider; We will not be responsible for any cloud costs incurred (even if you create a million instances using awless templates).

-We also collect a few anonymous data (CLI errors, most frequently used commands and count of resources).
+We also collect a few anonymous datum (CLI errors, most frequently used commands and count of resources).

 ## First `awless` commands